Fuerteventura property guide 2022

-You can do it by yourself or you can do it through an estate agent.
+You can do it by yourself, or you can do it through an estate agent.
 You should be closing your price and expect to have an interested buyer.
 You are the one giving the price so consider the costs and expenses involved to receive a correct net amount.

 Once the buyer has conducted the necessary due diligence checks, a deposit or a private contract will be signed, where the payment of the deposit (typically 5%-10% of the agreed sale price) assures each party of the other’s commitment to the deal and specifies a date for the final purchase.

-The closing of the transaction will be at the notary office, when the full price is paid and you transfer the ownership of the property to the buyer.
+The closing of the transaction will be at the notary office, when the full price is paid, and you transfer the ownership of the property to the buyer.

 How to properly sell a property in Fuerteventura?

 Once the property is offered on the market, you may expect offers trying to reduce the price or presenting you different ways of payment.
 If your idea is to have a fast sale, a cash buyer will be the most desirable option.
-Sometimes buyers may need financing and this may delay the sale in some months.
+Sometimes buyers may need financing, and this may delay the sale in some months.

-If an offer has been accepted by you, you will close all the main elements of the agreement in a document, and in general you will have to assure that the property is free of any charges, mortgages, taxes and other encumbrances affecting your title.
+If an offer has been accepted by you, you will close all the main elements of the agreement in a document, and in general you will have to assure that the property is free of any charges, mortgages, taxes, and other encumbrances affecting your title.

-Also, some other small defects may need to be solved in order to assure the legality of the sale.
+Also, some other small defects may need to be solved to assure the legality of the sale.
 This is something to be done by the seller as he is the actual owner, unless those small incidents are accepted by the buyer.

-When having a mortgage, at the moment of completion, you should call the bank to be at the Notary in order to sign the cancellation of the mortgage and receive the outstanding debt of it.
+When having a mortgage, at the time of completion, you should call the bank to be at the Notary in order to sign the cancellation of the mortgage and receive the outstanding debt of it.
 In these cases, the buyer will issue two bank drafts, one for the bank for the owed money and the rest for yourself.
 The costs of this will be paid by the vendor.